Master of Engineering MBA (optional)

 • Printing costs (your coursework)

-• Late-fees for registration and returning library books if applicable.
+• Late-fees for registration and returning library books or failing to register for exams if applicable.

-• Costs to attend recommended but extra-curricular events like the Smart City Expo and Conference in Barcelona or other trade fares and conferences.
+• Costs to attend recommended but extra-curricular events like the Smart City World Expo and Conference in Barcelona, other trade fares and conferences.

 Most German scholarships (DAAD, etc.) only cover travel and living expenses.
 Should you apply for a scholarship or already hold a scholarship that covers the tuition, please make sure this will be the case.
 In the past we had applicants who found out only after successfully completing the application process to Smart City Solutions that their scholarships does not cover the tuition fee and had to cancel.
 Another substantial financial position, scholarships may not cover is the deposit in the "Blocked Account" (see below).

-At the time of visa application, some non-EU students will be required to open a "blocked account" and transfer about 11,208 EURO (as of Nov.
+1. The "blocked account" is required by German consulates/embassies/foreigner office at townhall at the time of visa application or visa renewal for some non-EU students.
+They will be required to open the "blocked account" a and transfer about 11,208 EURO (as of Nov.
 2022) to proof their financial liquidity during their stay in Germany.
 This is not a fee.
-The money remains yours and can be withdrawn later.
+The money remains yours and you can withdrawn the amount later.
 However, you need to prepare to transfer this sum.
 You also will not be able to touch the money for the time the blocked account is active.
 If you are a scholarship holder, please make sure whether the scholarship covers the "blocked account" deposit.
 Since this payment is not levied by the school, HFT cannot assist with matters concerning the "blocked account".

 Some German consulates/embassies (e.g. in India) require proof of funds equivalent to the tuition fees for the first two semesters.
 This can be either of the following: